EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 We know it's been complicated to build with Ethereal Engine and we've made this tool to give the community easy access to the engine.
 We would love to see your creations and invite you all to come build with us.

+## App Overview

+The Ethereal Engine Control Center app provides access to various functionalities which includes:

+- Configure your Ethereal Engine in a cluster in just a few clicks.
+- View status of Ethereal Engine dependencies on your local system.
+- Manage an Ethereal Engine deployment through admin panel.
+- Manage kubernetes cluster through its dashboard.
+- Manage IPFS node running in the cluster.
+- Execute commands against rippled server.
+- See realtime logs of different actions being performed.

 ## 1. Downloading Control Center App

 In order to download Ethereal Engine control center app, navigate to **<u>[releases](https://github.com/etherealengine/Ethereal-Control-Center/releases)</u>** page and download the latest version of App.
 On Windows, you will need to download `.exe` while for linux download `AppImage`.